monstagorilla/otdata/docs/requestStructure.md

 ## Parameter Structure
 Each request has at least the following parameters:
 - `otid` (required): Registered OpenTelematics ID of the requester
+- `version`: Version of the OpenTelematics API used, e.g.:`"1.1.0"`
 - `token`: JSON Web Token
-- `version`: Version of the OpenTelematics API used, e.g.:`"1.1.0"`

 For all primitive types query parameters are used.
 Objects and tokens are transmitted in the body.

 ## Response Body
-Each "200: OK" response body consists of three fields:
+Each "200: OK" response body consists of four fields:
+- `otid` (required): Registered OpenTelematics ID of the responder
 - `version`: Version of the OpenTelematics API used, e.g.:`"1.1.0"`
-- `otid` (required): Registered OpenTelematics ID of the responder
+- `message`: Further explanation
 - `data`: Object that contains the actual data

 ## HTTP Status Codes